 without registering the product, registration is recommended.
-In addition to making possible streamlined product support for problems like losing your serial number, registration entitles you to such immediate benefits as 25 GB of complimentary additional storage on Box.
+It makes it possible to streamline product support for problems like losing your serial number.

 Supporting installations

 The application requires a number of Windows software components, including the .NET Framework, to be present on your system.
 The Installation Manager determines automatically if the components are available, and installs them if necessary.
 Such supporting installations require additional time, but the main Pinnacle Studio installation will resume as soon as they have completed, even if the system was restarted in the process.